 The Maasai in Amboseli, Kenya are facing severe challenges due to lack of clean water.
 MCV has received reports of Maasai children dying due to water-borne diseases in this area.
 Due to climate change and other factors, the droughts are increasing and it is severely affecting the Maasai community, and the shortage of water is causing many health problems and even deaths.

 The first stage of this project was implemented in March of 2018.
-We installed a water pump in an existing borehole located centrally in Irkaswaa.
+We completed a borehole located centrally in Irkaswaa, near an elementary school.
 A diesel generator was installed to power the pump.
 Piping and tap stands were installed so that the community has easy central access to the water.
-Our budget did not allow for a permanent tank to built at the time of implementation, so a temporary plastic water storage tank was placed with the intention of replacing it with a permanent tank during the next phase.
+Our budget did not allow for us to build a permanent tank at the time of implementation, so a temporary plastic water storage tank was placed with the intention of replacing it with a permanent tank during the next phase.

 We are currently planning and fundraising for the second stage of the project, which will be the construction of the permanent water storage tank.
-The final stage of the project will be to install a distribution system in Irkaswaa to pipe water to two additional points in the community.
+The final stage of the project will be to install a distribution system in Irkaswaa to pipe water to three additional points in the community.
 This will further limit the distance women have to travel to collect water.
 Additional distribution points will include tap stands for human consumption of water and animal troughs so that the community can water their livestock.
-The additional distribution points may be installed during one or two trips, depending on funding.

 Number of people who will benefit :